dcousin3/superb/cran-comments.md

 ## Submission

-* New version 0.9.5.0 (nickname: "95% confident")
+* New version 0.9.7.5 (nickname: "two-tails 95% confident")

 ## Test environments

-* local WIN-64x install, R 4.0.3
+* local WIN-64x install, R 4.1.0

 * win-builder devel

 * win-builder release

-* Ubuntu 16.04.6 LTS R release (travis-ci.org)
+* R-hub Ubuntu 20.04.1 LTS R release GCC(rhub.org)

+* R-hub Fedora, R-devel

+* no longer access to TRAVIS-CI after it migrated to .com...

 ## R CMD check results

 * There were no ERRORs and no WARNINGs.

-* There was 1 NOTE from Travis-CI: Docs folder exceeds 1 Mb: as this package is about creating plots, it is difficult to generate documentations with less than 1 Mb (that would represents only 4 to 5 examples).
+* There was 1 NOTE: Docs folder exceeds 1 Mb: as this package is about creating plots, it is difficult to generate documentations with less than 1 Mb (that would represents only 4 to 5 examples).

-* There was 1 NOTE from win-builder about the maintainer.

-* There was 1 NOTE for R-hub with DOI not existing (but they do exists).

-* The message from the previous CRAN package check results was corrected ("Namespaces in Import field not imported")

 ## Downstream dependencies